GEDI: A Graph-based End-to-end Data Imputation Framework: Experiment

 \subsubsection{Experiment setting}

-Given a dataset with input feature matrix $X \in R^{N \times d}$ and a label vector $Y\in R^N$, we introduce the missing values to the feature matrix similarly as in Section~\ref{section:imputation_experiment}.
-We create the train/test split index according to the ratio $70/30\%$ and keep $20\%$ of the train set as the validation set.
+GEDI is trained in the end-to-end mode, where the weight of the imputation losses is adaptively adjusted by the target task.
+Given a dataset with input feature matrix $X \in R^{N \times k}$ and a label vector $Y\in R^N$, we introduce the missing values to the feature matrix similarly to Section~\ref{section:imputation_experiment}.
+We create the train/test split according to the ratio $70/30\%$ and keep $20\%$ of the train set as the validation set.
 The parameter of all trainable models is stored at the epoch with the best performance on the validation set.
-The evaluation metric for the label prediction task is chosen to be AUPRC since most of the datasets are highly imbalanced.
+The evaluation metric for the label prediction task is AUPRC since most of the datasets are highly imbalanced.
 For fair comparison, We apply logistic regression (one feedforward layer similar to GEDI) on top of the datasets imputed by models which do not support end-to-end training.
+Note that the aim of this study is not to compare with the classification models, but to demonstrate the performance of the imputation model as well as the end-to-end training scheme.